jmelowry/mdls/README.md

 ### Intended Features

-* `mdls` creates a list for you to track daily items.
+* `mkls` creates a list for you to track daily items.